lrondanini/bit-box/README.md

 }
 ```

-Bit-box needs 2 ports.
-NODE_PORT is used for inter-node communication.
+Bit-box needs 2 ports:

+- NODE_PORT is used for inter-node communication.
 This port is also used by any external client.
-NODE_HEARTBIT_PORT is used by the raft protocol.
+- NODE_HEARTBIT_PORT is used by the raft protocol.

-DATA_FOLDER is where bit-box will store its data.
+DATA_FOLDER is where bit-box will store data on your HD.

+NUMB_VNODES defines the number of vnodes assigned to the node.
+Reasonable values go from 8 to 256 but a lot depends on your needs.
+We recommend to start with a value of 8.
+Its important to notice
-You can use NUMB_VNODES to manage the load of a specific node.
+that you can use NUMB_VNODES to manage the load of a specific node.
 See architecture notes for more details [here](#v-nodes).

 CLUSTER_NODE_IP, CLUSTER_NODE_PORT and CLUSTER_NODE_HEARTBIT_PORT are used on bootstrap to connect to the cluster.

-You can turn on/off logs for the storage and the raft protocol using LOG_GOSSIP_PROTOCOL and LOG_STORAGE
+You can turn on/off logs for the storage and the raft protocol using LOG_GOSSIP_PROTOCOL and LOG_STORAGE.

 LOGGER must implement the following interface: